SystemsApproach/ops/monitor.rst

 Collecting data about a running system, so that operators can evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
-And correspondingly, there are two widely used open source software stacks that address these requirements for cloud deployments.
-That there are two (and not just one) is indicative of how the problem space naturally divides into two, mostly independent sub-problems: *monitoring* and *logging*.
+The problem space naturally divides into two, mostly independent sub-problems: *monitoring* and *logging*.
+Not surprisingly, there are a number of widely used open source software stacks that address these sub-problems for cloud deployments.

 The monitoring stack collects periodic quantitative data.
-These include common performance metrics like link bandwidth, CPU utilization, and memory usage, but also binary results corresponding to "up" and "down".
+These include common performance metrics like link bandwidth, CPU utilization, and memory usage, but also binary results corresponding to "up" and "down", as well as other state variables that can be encoded numerically.
 These values are produced and collected periodically (e.g., every few seconds), either by reading a counter, or by executing a runtime test that returns a value.
 These metrics can be associated with physical resources like servers and switches, virtual resources